-Down on Earth, the crowd had dispersed: The awestruck military attaché.
+Down on Earth, the crowd had dispersed.
+The awestruck military attaché.
 The 62nd Airlift Wing captain in combat fatigues.
-The radio producer, mike in hand, headphones parenthetically gripped over his skull.
+The radio producer, mike in hand, headphones slung over his skull.
 The civilians of all ages, colors, and socioeconomic background who had craned their heads skyward and raised their cameras until they snapped nothing but clouds.
 Only the mission commander, sitting at his monitor, knew the truth.

 The spacecraft was lost.
 Minutes after liftoff the onboard computer had gone silent, and the vessel, now presumably high over the planet and designed to transmit its location, offered nothing.
 The mission commander couldn’t explain why.
 Maybe the beacon was damaged during the launch.
 Maybe the vessel had been destroyed during its climb into space.